-A deposit for damage theft and fire between 1250 and 2000 EUR is required for the rental bikes depending on the bike you will rent).
+Please note that a deposit for damage, theft, and fire between 1,500 and 3,000 EUR is required for the rental bikes, depending on the bike you will rent.
 Each motorcycle has a damage deposit.
 This amount will be frozen on your credit card, but not cash.
 The deposit is your maximum liability for theft or damage to the vehicle.
 Please ensure that you have enough funds to cover the damage deposit on your cards.

 Enrico Grassi, the founder of Hear The Road Motorcycle Tours Italy, is a native of Rome.
 Spending years traveling every corner of the country, he is so proud to claim to be his home.
 Enrico has spent many hours developing the routes to ride, the cities to visit, the sites to see, as well as the hotels and food options as keys to make this kind of adventure something to remember and cherish.

 This tour will bring you to fascinating places in Tuscany and Umbria.
 You will have one free day in Siena to enjoy what the city has to offer.